Section E: 11 Plus Appeals - Miscellaneous

 4=Lacks self organisation, requires support

 This has been a requirement for heads of Buckinghamshire LA schools and for partner schools.
 For all other schools it has been optional.
-The deadline for heads to submit this information was 27th September 2013, a couple of weeks before the issuing of 11+ results.
+The deadline for heads to submit this information is usually a couple of weeks before the issuing of 11+ results.

 b.
 How will headteacher recommendations be presented to panels?